• Free shipping

 • Airborne sound to be blocked: MLV as a barrier + Egg behind (or Neo 4–7 mm if space is limited).

-• Midrange/reverberation in the room: PES on walls and ceilings to absorb reflections.
+• Midrange/reverberation in the room: PES on walls and ceiling to absorb reflections.

 Summary

-To effectively dampen different frequencies, you need to match the material to the character of the sound.
-Polaric is used first against vibrations and low frequencies, MLV blocks airborne sound, Egg absorbs and dampens vibrations behind barriers or around sources, Neo is a smooth alternative when space is tight, such as under floors, and PES is the first choice for midrange and reverberation in the room.
-With the right order and placement, you will get immediate results – quieter, clearer, and more controlled.
+To effectively dampen different frequencies, you need to match materials to the nature of the sound.
+Polaric is used first against vibrations and low frequencies, MLV blocks airborne sound, Egg absorbs and dampens vibrations behind barriers or around sources, Neo is a sleek option when space is tight, such as under floors, and PES is the first choice for midrange and reverberation in the room.
+With the right order and placement, you’ll get results you can feel immediately—quieter, clearer, and more controlled.

-With this product division, you get the right material for the right frequency – which gives maximum sound reduction, better acoustics, and a solution that works in practice.
+With this product range, you get the right material for the right frequency—delivering maximum sound reduction, better acoustics, and a solution that works in practice.

 Did you know that…

-...two sounds that are equally loud in decibels can be perceived as completely different in terms of annoyance – simply because they are at different frequencies?
-A low, muffled bass at 50 Hz can feel like a "rumbling in the body" even when the meter shows the same level as a sharp sound at 2,000 Hz.
-That is why some sounds are impossible to ignore, even though they do not seem particularly loud.
+…two sounds with the same decibel level can be perceived as having completely different levels of annoyance—simply because they are at different frequencies?
+A low, muffled bass at 50 Hz can feel like a “rumbling in the body” even when the meter shows the same level as a sharp sound at 2,000 Hz.
+That is why certain sounds are impossible to ignore, even though they don’t seem particularly loud.

-Few people also know that low frequencies do not behave like “normal sound” – they behave more like pressure waves.
-That is why a subwoofer can be heard more clearly in the next room than where it is located.
-Bass tends to take the hardest route: through floors, walls, and frames, as if the house were one big speaker.
+Few people also realize that low frequencies don’t behave like “normal sound”—they behave more like pressure waves.
+That’s why a subwoofer can be heard more clearly in the next room than where it’s actually located.
+Bass tends to take the hardest route: through floors, walls, and the building frame, as if the house were one giant speaker.

-And here's a real surprise: the same acoustic panel can be brilliant for voices and completely useless for bass.
-This is because soft, porous absorbers (such as PES) "eat" midrange and treble, but low frequencies are so energy-rich that they just pass right through unless you stop them with mass or vibration damping first.
+And here’s a real surprise: the same acoustic panel can be brilliant for voices and completely useless for bass.
+That’s because soft, porous absorbers (like PES) “eat up” midrange and treble, but low frequencies are so energy-rich that they just pass right through unless you stop them with mass or vibration damping first.

-The most unexpected thing?
-A heavy sound barrier like MLV can stop airborne sound effectively—but if you don't have an absorbent layer behind it (like Egg), the blocked sound can remain and build resonance in the structure, much like when you shout into a box with a lid.
-That's why professional solutions are almost always based on multiple layers working together.
+The most unexpected part?
+A heavy sound barrier like MLV can effectively stop airborne sound—but if you don’t have an absorptive layer behind it (like Egg), the blocked sound can linger and build resonance in the structure, much like when you shout into a box with a lid.
+That’s why professional solutions almost always rely on multiple layers working together.

-So next time you think, "I just need to soundproof the room," remember that sound is not a single thing.
-It's a whole spectrum.
-And it's only when you dampen the right frequency with the right material that you get that magical feeling of the room suddenly becoming really quiet.
+So the next time you think, “I just need to soundproof the room”—remember that sound isn’t a single thing.
+It’s a whole spectrum.
+And it’s only when you dampen the right frequency with the right material that you get that magical feeling of the room suddenly becoming truly quiet.

 *Free shipping